Snyder Book Collecting Contest

 - Visual props, accessories, and any other items that are not included in the submitted bibliography are not allowed and will not be used as criteria for the final judging of the collection.

 - Finalists will be required to sign a release form allowing KU Libraries to retain a copy of winning essays and bibliographies in the University Archives and to post these documents on the KU Libraries website.

-- The awards reception will take place at 5:30 PM on Tuesday, April 23rd, 2013, followed by the awards ceremony at 6:00 PM and a keynote address on a topic of interest to all collectors from 6:30-7:30 PM.
+- The awards reception and ceremony will take place on the afternoon of Thursday, April 17 (time to be announced).
 All finalists are strongly encouraged to be present for the entire event.